 Men in this demographic now have an average life expectancy extending to 83 years, while their female counterparts can anticipate reaching 85 years.
 Such statistics bear a significant implication: Many retirees could surpass these milestones, potentially requiring their retirement assets to sustain them through a longer-than-expected retirement.

-Therefore, while it is prudent for individuals approaching retirement or already in it to consider reducing their exposure to risk in their investment portfolios, a word of caution is warranted.
+Therefore, while it is prudent for individuals approaching or already in retirement to consider reducing their risk exposure in their investment portfolios, a word of caution is warranted.
 Complete de-risking may not be the optimal strategy.

 Instead, it is advisable to strike a judicious balance.
 Retirees should maintain a reasonable exposure level to risk assets, such as equities, albeit with a proportionate adjustment based on age and retirement objectives.
 This approach ensures that retirees continue to benefit from the growth potential of riskier assets while mitigating the risk of significant financial losses as they age.